videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/301-conditionalaccess-policy-backup-restore-automation/readme.md

 1. If connection is successful, select the OneDrive folder you would like to use for automation.

-# Step 5: Connect to Teams channel for approving or rejecting Copy-Paste requests.
+# Step 6: Connect to Teams channel for approving or rejecting Restore requests.

 1. On the Logic App Designer, in the Teams connection box, click `Connections`.
 This example uses Teams connector: